From Numbers to Container Strings: Arithmetical Theories and the -Function

 The discovery of the $\upbeta$-function was prompted by John von Neumann's question whether one could prove G\"odel's result purely arithmetically.
 We submit that G\"odel's answer is of great beauty.
 It uses a classical insight in number theory, the Chinese Remainder Theorem, and the solution he produced is quite simple in nature.

 If we inspect \jer's presentation of the graph of the function above, one sees that the existential quantifiers can all be bounded by $w$.
 This makes the definition of the graph ${\sf E}_1$: a block of bounded existential quantifiers followed by a quantifier-free formula.
-This makes it possible for G\"odel's sequence coding to function in quite weak theories.
+This enables G\"odel's sequence-coding to function in quite weak theories.

-This is a good occasion to direct the reader to the great paper \cite{bezb:gode76} by Amala Bezboruah and John Shepherdson.
+This is a good occasion to direct the reader to the paper \cite{bezb:gode76} by Amala Bezboruah and John Shepherdson.
 The paper shows that the theory \pamo\ does not prove the consistency of \emph{any} theory, let alone itself, under very light conditions on the proof system, where the proofs are coded as sequences using the $\upbeta$-function.
 It is striking how effortless and natural the argument is, which illustrates that the $\upbeta$-sequences work very well in mathematically meaningful models of weak theories.
 The paper also contains, as for as I know, the only discussion of the rather obvious question why G\"odel used sequences coded by products of powers of prime numbers, when he already had the $\upbeta$-sequences.
-This is especially puzzling in the light of the fact that G\"odel needs the $\upbeta$-sequences to define the exponents-of-primes-sequences.\footnote{Interestingly, the authors of \cite{bezb:gode76} take entirely seriously Kreisel's supposed insight that incompleteness proofs in very weak theories are philosophically uninteresting when the weak theory under consideration cannot prove certain basic properties of the provability predicate.
-I argued against this supposed insight in \cite{viss:seco16}.}
+This is especially puzzling in the light of the fact that G\"odel needs the $\upbeta$-sequences to define the exponents-of-primes-sequences.

-\begin{ques}{ The argument by Bezboruah and Shepherdson obviously works for much stronger theories than \pamo.
-Can we adapt it to cover e.g. {\sf IOpen} or $\pamo$ plus full Collection?} \end{ques}

-\begin{rem}{ I hope to show in a forthcoming paper that we have the Bezboruah-Shepherdson result using the ur-strings based on Markov coding \textup(as treated in our Section~\ref{marcoroni}\textup) for the arithmetical base theory consisting of all purely universal sentences of the language of \pam\ enriched with cut-off subtraction.} \end{rem}
+For further discussion see also \cite{viss:bezb26}.
+In this paper, I also show that we can get a Bezboruah-{\&}-Shepherdson-style result using the Markov coding of sequences.
+This result works for the theory \pamo\ plus all true universal sentences.

-Finally, we note that the $\upbeta$-representation of sequences is not extensional.
-The same sequence can be represented by different codes.
-We submit that the non-extensionality is never a problem.
-Joseph Shoenfield in his classical book \cite{shoe:math18} uses minimalisation to make the sequences unique.
-However, in the context weak theories, this is a costly adaptation.